autosd-vss-mw/vss-lib/README.md

 Vehicle Signal Specifications Python Library based on [COVESA (Connected Vehicle Systems Alliance)](https://covesa.global/) and [their specification](https://covesa.github.io/vehicle_signal_specification/).

 VSS-Lib is considered a middleware Python library and D-Bus service designed to interact with vehicle signals according to the Vehicle Signal Specification (VSS).
 It supports vendor-specific models and can emit random or real-time hardware signals to the D-Bus interface.
 The library also allows attaching electronics vendors to vehicle models.
+Please note that all the VSS data provided here is example only, not real from vendors or supliers.

 # Table of Contents